 Description: This unit introduces students to the fundamental principles of economics in terms of the micro and macro environments within which businesses operate and the challenge of scarcity facing modern societies.
 Students will also gain an understanding of domestic and international factors that affect business decision making in a globalised world.
 Work-integrated learning is central to the unit.
 Students will undertake a Learning in the Workplace and Community (LiWC) project focusing on economic indicators and making comparisons between two countries.
 As such, they will develop critical thinking and problem solving skills as well as communication and team work skills.
 Vocational delivery and assessment methods inform the teaching and learning approaches in this unit.
 Students will build academic language, literacy and numeracy skills relevant as they engage in teaching and learning activities and assessments for the unit.

-Learning Outcomes: On successful completion of this unit, students will be able to:

-1. Identify through analysis, the basic problem of scarcity facing modem societies;

-2. Demonstrate the use of market dynamics models in economic reasoning to solve simple but important economic problems facing contemporary businesses;

-3. Evaluate the forces that influence economic decision making for sustainable use of resources;

-4. Evaluate key economic indicators relevant to business, household and government for sustainable development;

-5. Apply elementary economic theories and techniques in real world business decision making and investigate the impact of government policy on proposing these decisions in a globalised world;
+Learning Outcomes: On successful completion of this unit, students will be able to: 1.
+Identify through analysis, the basic problem of scarcity facing modem societies; 2.
+Demonstrate the use of market dynamics models in economic reasoning to solve simple but important economic problems facing contemporary businesses; 3.
+Evaluate the forces that influence economic decision making for sustainable use of resources; 4.
+Evaluate key economic indicators relevant to business, household and government for sustainable development; 5.
+Apply elementary economic theories and techniques in real world business decision making and investigate the impact of government policy on proposing these decisions in a globalised world; 6.
+Effectively communicate the economic decision making process incorporating social, cultural and environmental objectives; and 7.
+Clarify key economic concepts and principles by employing appropriate academic language and numeracy skills to demonstrate economic literacy relevant for paraprofessional work in the field.

-6. Effectively communicate the economic decision making process incorporating social, cultural and environmental objectives; and facilitated sessions per week for each semester with a minimum of two (2) hours of online activities per week.
+Class Contact:Onshore Delivery: This unit will have five (5) hours of face-to-face facilitated sessions per week for each semester with a minimum of two (2) hours of online activities per week.
 Students are required to spend at least (ten) 10 hours per week (5 hours of Lecture/Tutorials plus 5 hours of self-motivated study) reading, problem solving, completing the weekly set tasks, working in groups, conducting research and analysis, preparing report and presentation in order to successfully complete this unit.
 Additional time may be required for completion of assignment and assessments.
 Offshore Delivery: The VU course coordinator and the partner institute course coordinator will determine the most appropriate method of delivery at each offshore site in accord with the relevant quality assurance agreements.